jsmoriss/jsm-show-user-meta/readme.txt

 Tested Up To: 4.9.4
 Stable Tag: 1.0.5

-Show all user meta (aka custom fields) keys and their unserialized values in a metabox on user profile editing pages.
+Show all user meta in a metabox on user editing pages -- great plugin for developers or debugging issues with user meta.

 == Description ==

-<strong>Wondering about the user meta your theme and/or plugins might be creating?</strong>
+Wondering about the user meta your theme and/or plugins might be creating?

-<strong>Want to find the name of a specific user meta key?</strong>
+Want to find the name of a specific user meta key?

-<strong>Need some help debugging your user meta?</strong>
+Need some help debugging your user meta?

-The JSM's Show User Meta plugin displays all user meta (aka custom fields) keys and their unserialized values in a metabox at the bottom of user profile editing pages.
+The JSM's Show User Meta plugin displays all user meta keys and their unserialized values in a metabox at the bottom of user profile editing pages.

 There are no plugin settings &mdash; simply install and activate the plugin.